moov-io/wire/client/docs/WireFilesApi.md

 Create file

-Create a new File object from either the plaintext or JSON representation.
+Upload a new Wire file, or create one from JSON.
+When uploading a file, query parameters can be used to configure the FedWireMessage validation options.
+For JSON requests, validation options are set in the  request body under fedWireMessage.validateOptions.

 ### Required Parameters